|

 The Merkava

-Mk.3 has a crew of three, including commander, gunner, loader and
+Mk.3 has a crew of four, including commander, gunner, loader and

 driver.
 It is worth mentioning, that the Merkava Mk.3 has a unique